lightbug-io/docs/apis/v1/glossary.md

 ## Points

-General infomation about points can be found [in the basics section](/basics/points.html).
+General information about points can be found [in the basics section](/basics/points.html).

 ### sendReason